La Vie en Rose (Iz*One song)

-"La Vie en Rose" (Korean: 라비앙로즈) is the debut single by South Korean–Japanese girl group Iz*One, released on October 29, 2018 by Off the Record Entertainment as the lead single from their debut extended play (EP) Color*Iz.
+"La Vie en Rose" (Korean: 라비앙로즈) is the debut single by South Korean–Japanese girl group Iz*One, released on October 29, 2018, by Off the Record Entertainment as the lead single from their debut extended play (EP) Color*Iz.
 It was written, composed and produced by the MosPick Music Producing Group from Cube Entertainment.

 Composition

-"La Vie en Rose", which is composed in the key of A minor with a tempo of 116 bpm, is described as a vibrant, groovy electropop track.
+"La Vie en Rose", which is composed in the key of F major with a tempo of 116 bpm, is described as a vibrant, groovy electropop track.
 Captivating from the get-go, "La Vie en Rose" blends a wide range of elements – ambient synths, stomping beats, tinny snare and echoing strings drive much of the track – in its attempt at achieving midtempo pop perfection.
-The melody soars with the members’ vocals, exploding with a pre-chorus build and sudden drop to the more restrained titular hook, serving up an introductory track that is all at once powerful and delicate.
-The song was composed and produced by the MosPick Music Producing Group from Cube Entertainment which is known for producing successful releases such as 4Minute's "Crazy" and HyunA's "Lip & Hip".
+The melody soars with the members' vocals, exploding with a pre-chorus build and sudden drop to the more restrained titular hook, serving up an introductory track that is all at once powerful and delicate.
+The song was composed and produced by the MosPick Music Producing Group from Cube Entertainment, which is known for producing successful releases such as 4Minute's "Crazy" and HyunA's "Lip & Hip".

-The song was originally intended for K-pop girl group CLC, who had recorded the song for inclusion in their scheduled 2018 comeback.